ZcashFoundation/zebra/book/src/designs/0002-parallel-verification.md

   * `zebra_network::init`: Provides a downloader service that accepts a `BlockHeaderHash` request, and parses the peer response into a `Block` struct.
-* **Context-Free Verification:**
+* **Semantic Verification**
-  * `zebra_consensus::ContextFreeVerifier`: Provides a verifier service that accepts a `Block` request, performs context-free verification on the block, and responds with an identifier for the block.
+  * `zebra_consensus::BlockVerifier`: Provides a verifier service that accepts a `Block` request, performs semantic verification on the block.
+    In the process the block verifier will query the state layer for chain state necessary for semantic verification.
+Once it has finished it will commit an updated copy of the chain state for the state service to apply contextual validation constraints too.
   * Note: as of 27 July 2020, context-free verification is partly implemented by `BlockVerifier`, which responds with `BlockHeaderHash`.
-* **Prospective Verification:**
-  * `zebra_consensus::ProspectiveVerifier`: Provides a verifier service that accepts a `Block` request, performs prospective verification on the block, and responds with the block's `VerificationConstraints`, which include a reference to the `Block` itself.
-* **Constraint Verification:**
-  * `zebra_consensus::ConstraintVerifier`: Provides a verifier service that accepts a `VerificationConstraints, previous_context: ChainContext` request, performs constraint checks on the `Block` and `ChainContext`, and responds with an idenfier for the block.
-  * Note: blocks can be identified by their BlockHeaderHash, or by reference.
 * **Contextual Verification:**
-  * `zebra_consensus::ContextualVerifier`: Provides a verifier service that accepts a `Block, previous_context: ChainContext` request, performs any remaining contextual verification on the block, and responds with an identifier for the block.
+  * `zebra_state::Service`: Provides a verification and caching service for chain context that accepts a `Block, previous_context: ChainContext` request, performs any remaining contextual verification on the block, commits the updated context to the state, and responds with an identifier for the block.
-* **In-Memory Chain Updates:**
-  * `zebra_consensus::RecentChainUpdater`: Provides an updater service that accepts a `Block, previous_context: ChainContext` request, generates an updated chain context, dropping references to any ancestor blocks that are no longer required to verify subsequent blocks.
-The service responds with an updated `ChainContext`, which contains a reference to the block itself.
-* **Chain Tip Updates:**
-  * `zebra_consensus::ChainTipUpdater`: Provides an updater service that accepts a `ChainContext, Arc<Mutex<ChainTips>>>` request, updates the set of chain tips, and updates the main chain tip, if required.
-    (New blocks on side-chains might not lead to a main chain tip update.)
-    The `ChainContext` becomes one of the new tips in the list.
-    The service responds with the updated `Arc<Mutex<ChainTips>>`.
-  * Note: The service requires exclusive write access to the chain tips, so it can atomically update the main tip and the set of chain tips.
-* **Main Chain Disk Updates:**
-  * `zebra_consensus::MainChainDiskUpdater`: Provides an updater service that accepts an `Arc<Mutex<ChainTips>>, Transaction<DiskState>` request.
-This
-    service updates the disk state based on the earliest chain contexts in the main chain, and their associated blocks.
-  * Note: If there is a chain reorganisation, there may be zero or many contexts that are past the reorg limit.
-  * Note: The service requires exclusive write access to the disk state, and shared read access to the chain tips, so that:
-    * it has a consistent view of the chain tips and main tip, and
-    * other parts of the application have a consistent view of the disk state and chain contexts.
-For example, the set of in-memory deltas needs to be consistent with the disk state.
-* **Chain Pruning:**
-  * `zebra_state::ChainPruner`: Provides a pruning service that accepts an `Arc<Mutex<ChainTips>>` request, removes any orphaned side-chains from the set of tips, and drops the earliest chain contexts in all chains.
-  * Note: If there is a chain reorganisation, there may be zero or many contexts that are past the reorg limit.
-  * Note: To reclaim resources, the chain pruner needs sole ownership of the contexts that are past the reorg limit.
-If it does not have sole ownership, this might indicate a bug in Zebra.
-If the service encounters this bug, it should warn about potential memory leaks.
-  * Note: The service requires exclusive write access to the chain tips, so it can atomically update the main tip and the set of chain tips.

-### Checkpoint Verification
+### Checkpoint Semantic Verification
-[checkpoint-verification]: #checkpoint-verification
+[checkpoint-semantic-verification]: #checkpoint-semantic-verification

 The `CheckpointVerifier` performs rapid verification of blocks, based on a set of hard-coded checkpoints.
 Each checkpoint hash can be used to verify all the previous blocks, back to the genesis block.
-So Zebra can skip almost all context-free and contextual verification for blocks in the checkpoint range.
+So Zebra can skip almost all semantic verification for blocks in the checkpoint range.

-The `CheckpointVerifier` uses an internal queue to implement its own chain context.
-Checkpoint verification is cheap, so it is implemented using non-async functions within the CheckpointVerifier service.

 Here is how the `CheckpointVerifier` implements each verification stage:

-* **Structural Verification:**
-  * *As Above:* the `CheckpointVerifier` accepts parsed `Block` structs.
 * **Context-Free Verification:**
   * `check_height`: makes sure the block height is within the unverified checkpoint range, and adds the block to its internal queue.